intel-analytics/ipex-llm/python/llm/README.md

 You may also convert Hugging Face *Transformers* models into native INT4 model format for maximum performance as follows.

->**Notes**: Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; you may use the corresponding API to load the converted model.
+>**Notes**: Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Hugging Face `transformers` model format as described above).

 ```python
 #convert the model